jhennies/amst/README.md

     pip install amst_bin_win-(press tab to autocomplete)

-    If pyopencl gives problems (you will see error messages with pyopencl involved), execute:
+    If pyopencl gives problems (you will see error messages with pyopencl involved), install the provided pyopencl wheel and execute:

         pip install pyopencl-(press tab to autocomplete)

-    Then again:
+    Then reinstall again the wheel:
         pip install amst_bin_win-(press tab to autocomplete)

 - Using a text editor (Notepad,...), open example_usage.py and replace the directories marked as __raw__, __aligned__ and __results__

 - Execute :
     python example_usage.py

 If everything went well, it will start.
+If you have any problem with dependencies, check the file amst_env_linux.yml and try to install dependencies manually.

-### Installation of Elastix
+### Installation of Elastix (only Linux)

 Extract the downloaded archive to a folder of your choice (/path/to/elastix)